17 Best Places to Visit in Connecticut

 You'll be hard-pressed to find even one blade of grass out of place in Greenwich.
 A posh commuter town (NYC is only an hour away by train), this pristine city is one of the most prized (and largest) on Connecticut's Gold Coast.
 Once here, it's easy to see why it gets so much hype.

-In addition to its grandiose, gated homes; immaculate gardens; and sparkling coastline, Greenwich is home to historical gems like the colonial Putnam Cottage, Greenwich Historical Society, and Bruce Museum.
+In addition to its grandiose, gated homes; immaculate gardens; and sparkling coastline, Greenwich is home to historical gems like the colonial Putnam Cottage, Greenwich Historical Society, and Bruce Museum; all are family-friendly attractions worthy of a visit.

-Perfectly intertwined with these cultural mavens are Greenwich's real shining stars: the 147-acre Greenwich Point Park (the view of Manhattan's skyline is unbeatable from this golden beach) and the serene Greenwich Audubon Center (home to miles of trails and a ton of wildlife).
+Perfectly intertwined with these cultural mavens are Greenwich's real shining star attractions: the 147-acre Greenwich Point Park (the view of Manhattan's skyline is unbeatable from this golden beach) and the serene Greenwich Audubon Center (home to miles of trails and a ton of wildlife).

 Looking to flex your shopping muscle?
 Head to Greenwich Avenue.
 The city's adorable main street is speckled with high-end shops like Sax Fifth Avenue, Lululemon, and Vineyard Vines.
 When hunger pangs hit, fill up on Italian fare at Mediterraneo, enjoy a curry at Thai Basil, or dine in style at Le Penguin.